 - The Royal Artisan School, Tetouan (Dar Sanaa)

-- Welcome Drinks at the residence of Elena Prentice with interior designer François Gilles, Tangier
+- Welcome Drinks in the private garden of Jean-Louis Riccardi with interior designer François Gilles, Tangier

 Tetouan’s ancient walled medina is a UNESCO World Heritage site whose houses reflect a rich aristocratic tradition.
-Their tiled lintels, wrought-iron balconies, courtyard gardens and extravagant interiors have a lot in common with the old Muslim quarters of Córdoba or Seville.
-Despite subsequent conquests, the medina has remained largely intact and one of the most complete in Morocco.
-Inside the medina proper are most of Tetouan’s food and crafts souqs, including the Souk el-Hots where Berber rugs and foutas (woven cotton cloth) are sold.
 Throughout Morocco we will find carpets, textiles and leather that are dyed with natural pigments that are derived from indigenous plants.
 Deftly woven carpets, expertly crafted leatherwork, intricately carved woodwork, superbly tooled metal work, colourful tiles and exquisite ceramics are all to be found in Tetouan.
 We visit Dar Sanaa, the Royal Artisan School where local children are apprenticed to masters for 4 years of intense training in traditional artisan work.

 In the late 7th century, Tingis was captured by Muslim armies and transformed into the garrison and port of Tangier.
 It served as a stepping-stone for Muslim attacks on the Iberian peninsula (Spain & Portugal).
 When the Castilians and Portuguese eventually reconquered Iberia and began attacking north Africa, Tangier became a regular victim of Portuguese raids and was finally captured late in the 15th century.
 The Portuguese monarchy ceded it to Britain in the 17th century as part of the dowry of Catharine of Braganza, wife of Charles II.
 But the expense of retaining Tangier against constant Muslim attacks persuaded the British to withdraw in 1684 and Tangier again became a Muslim city.
 Morocco’s ‘Alawi dynastly added new defences and a qasba and Tangier became a small port trading with Cadiz and other Spanish ports.
 In the 19th century, Tangier became the ‘City of the Consuls’, the residence of European diplomats and it became an ‘international zone’ in the early 20th century during the French Protectorate.
 Tangier gained a shady reputation for espionage, prostitution and drug-smuggling.
 Since Independence in 1956 the city has been gradually re-integrated into the Moroccan cultural mainstream, although it still has a large expatriate community, especially of writers, artists and gardeners.